 5. Gallipoli

-Another of the towns in Puglia along the coastline, Gallipoli is a charming fishing town on the Adriatic Sea.
+Another town along the Puglia coastline, Gallipoli, is a charming fishing town on the Adriatic Sea.
 It is known for its beautiful beaches and old town centre, where the cobblestone streets are lined with restaurants and bars.
-Gallipoli also houses some immaculate architecture, such as the 17th-century Torre del Castello and the 16th-century Palazzo del Governo.

 Gallipoli, Puglia

-Adding even more grandeur is Gallipoli Castle ,whose watchful tower known as ‘Rivellino’ looms nearby and guards over both land and sea crossings alike.
+Adding even more grandeur is Gallipoli Castle , whose watchful tower known as ‘Rivellino’ looms nearby and guards over both land and sea crossings alike.

 Check current prices of hotels and lodgings in Gallipoli on Booking.com here.